9ziggy9/gol/README.md

 NOTE:

 Currently there is a bug in the size of cell option.
 9 pixels and below is throwing seg faults.

+Also getting seg faults for window sizes which become sufficiently large; this should just be related to macro definitions of COL and ROW_NUM.